Skip to main content

 Five wineries.
 One afternoon.

-If you only have one wine day, this is the itinerary — roughly north to south along the western shore, timed to finish at the sunset spot.
+If you only have one wine day, this is the itinerary — roughly north to south along the eastern shore, timed to finish at the sunset spot.

 DRY RIESLING · DUNDEE